rsmith52/Parallax-Engine/README.md

 * Setting for allow jumping up ledges / over rocks? again can be unlocked?
 * "Selected Event" concept.
 Doesn't need to be directly in front, could be on ground, under, look ahead, etc.
 * More advanced falling physics
+* See through tiles when player under/behind them

 ### Other things to do
 * Region map - Melanite Style, LoP Region Concept